jdoleary/Spellmasons/docs/TasksCurrent.md

 - Make status page for app running headless server so I can tell how many users are connected, etc and historical info

 # To be Triaged
+- UI bug: toolbar is jumping around when you hover spell in toolbar
+- missing decoy gif
+- Unexpected: arrow couldnt find wall to intersect with
 - todo: Bossmasons' casts aren't limited when he's out of mana
 - There should be 2-3 spots where no enemies are allowed to spawn,
     - end game maps are too crowded